WebAssembly/WASI/proposals/cli/command.md

 <li><code>not-in-progress</code>:           A <code>bind</code> operation is not in progress.</li>
 <li><code>would-block</code>:               Can't finish the operation, it is still in progress.
 (EWOULDBLOCK, EAGAIN)</li>
 </ul>
+<h1>Implementors note</h1>
+<p>When binding to a non-zero port, this bind operation shouldn't be affected by the TIME_WAIT
+state of a recently closed socket on the same local address.
+In practice this means that the SO_REUSEADDR socket option should be set implicitly on all platforms, except on Windows where this is the default behavior and SO_REUSEADDR performs something different entirely.</p>
 <h1>References</h1>
 <ul>
 <li><a href="https://pubs.opengroup.org/onlinepubs/9699919799/functions/bind.html">https://pubs.opengroup.org/onlinepubs/9699919799/functions/bind.html</a></li>